Growing Cyclamen from Seed

 Similar to the General Seed List, packets are only numbered, so members will need to return to the website list to identify their packets.
 Descriptions from Jan Bravenboer’s stock plants bear the description which he had written on the labels, all the stock plants are open pollinated so variability is to be expected.

-PayPal is the preferred method of payment for all seed orders.
-You do not have to have a Paypal account to pay by PayPal, you can simply give credit or debit card details as you would for any secure online transaction.
+PayPal is by far our preferred payment method for all seed orders, especially for overseas members.
+You do not have to have a PayPal account to pay by PayPal, you can simply give credit or debit card details as you would for any secure online transaction.